robert-westenberger/knowledgebase/system-design/data-intensive-applications.md

 Commercial transactions follow the access patterns you might think of with conventional database access (records fetched by key, random-access low-latency writes from user input, primarily used by end users / customers via a web app or some other user facing interface).

-Analytics systems read a large number of records, and are used to gain business intelligence or
+Analytics systems read a large number of records, and are used to gain business intelligence or to glean some insight into a large dataset.
+The dataset size used in analytics is typically several orders of magnitude larger than that used in typical transaction processing systems.